 For the last twenty years I have conducted basic research on respiratory viruses that cause serious childhood diseases, and on newly emerging viruses that affect humans.
 I am motivated by the goal of preventing or curing serious respiratory disease in children, and dedicated to applying my lab's discoveries to new strategies for antiviral drugs.

 I came to my interest in pediatrics and infectious diseases through a passion for improving health care in the developing world.
-As a medical student I worked in jungle villages in remote regions of Peru, extending the reach of programs for controlling tuberculosis and delivering vaccines to native communities.
+As a medical student and resident I worked in jungle villages in remote regions of Peru, extending the reach of programs for controlling tuberculosis and delivering vaccines to native communities.
 I have returned to Peru over the years to train native health care workers in basics of caring for children.